Iris × germanica

 Iris × germanica is the accepted name for a species of flowering plants in the family Iridaceae commonly known as the bearded iris or the German bearded iris.
-It is one of a group of hybrid origin.
+It is of hybrid origin.
 Varieties include I. × g. var. florentina.

 Description

 Iris × germanica grows up to 120 cm high and 30 cm wide.
 The roots can go up to 10 cm deep and it is a rhizomatous perennial that blooms mid to late spring.
 Hundreds of cultivars exist representing nearly every colour from jet black to sparkling whites and red.
 Some cultivars are known to re-bloom in the autumn (fall).

-Biochemistry
+Phytochemistry

 It is known to produce the isoflavone irilone, and several analytical studies have been made from the rhizomes.

 Genetics

-As most irises are diploid, having two sets of chromosomes.
-This can be used to identify hybrids and classification of groupings.
+As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 It has had its chromosome counted several times; 2n=44, Banerji & Chaudhuri, 1972; 2n=28, Mao 1986; 2n=44 Sopova 1982; 2n=44, Váchová & Feráková, 1986 and 2n=44, Lovka, 1995.